 Deborah Turner M.D.
-J. D. Vice- President (2012-2014) Dr. Turner is a native of Mason City.
+J. D. Vice- President (2012-2015) Dr. Turner is a native of Mason City.
 She says she is just a “corn -fed kid”.
 She received her B.S. from ISU and M.D. from UI in 1978.
 She specializes in Gynecologic Oncology completing a residency at UI and a fellowship at M.D.
 Anderson Cancer Institute in Houston in 1985.
 Turner has practiced both in the academic and private sector.
 Currently she serves as Director of Gynecologic Oncology at Mercy Medical Center Des Moines.
 She received a JD from Drake in 2008.
 She has served on the Board of Regents, been involved in many voluntary services, and currently serves as President of the Des Moines Metro League.
-One of her current interests is Global Health.
-She spent three weeks in Singida, Tanzania on a med/surgical medical trip in 2011 and returned in 2012.
-However, her children-son Daniyel, 20, a student in music business /production in Chicago and niece Danielle 26 are what make her “world go round.”
+One of her current interests is Global Health and has spent three weeks long visits to Tanzania in 2011, 2012, 2013 and 2014.
+In August 2013, Deb Turner was selected as a member of the Iowa Women's Hall of Fame.
+A large contingent of League members cheered her on during the induction ceremony.
+Her children, son Daniyel, a student in the music business/production in Chicago and niece Danielle are what make her "world go round!"

 He has an adult daughter and son.
 Other interests include kayaking, downhill and cross country skiing and snow shoeing and traveling while taking lots of pictures.